-BATTERED WOMEN INVOLVED WITH CHILD PROTECTIVE SERVICES: LEARNING FROM IMMIGRANT, REFUGEE AND INDIGENOUS WOMEN'S EXPERIENCES, V. Pualani Enos, Asian & Pacific Islander Institute on Domestic Violence, National Network to End Violence Against Immigrant Women, Institute on Race and Justice at Northeastern University and Futures Without Violence, July 2003; revised 2010.
+BATTERED WOMEN INVOLVED WITH CHILD PROTECTIVE SERVICES: LEARNING FROM IMMIGRANT, REFUGEE AND INDIGENOUS WOMEN'S EXPERIENCES, V. Pualani Enos, Asian & Pacific Islander American Health Forum, National Network to End Violence Against Immigrant Women, Institute on Race and Justice at Northeastern University and Futures Without Violence, July 2003; revised 2010.

 BattereD, BEREAVED, AND BEHIND BArs, Alex Campbell, BuzzFeed, October 2, 2014.
 Copyright © 2014 BuzzFeed, Inc.

-Batterers as Fathers: Rethinking and Reconceptualizing Policy and Practice, David Mandel, 2002.
+Batterers as Fathers: Rethinking and Reconceptualizing Policy and Practice, David Mandel, Safe and Together Institute, Canton, CT: 2002.